Skip to main content

 --chromium-allow-insecure-localhostCHROMIUM_ALLOW_INSECURE_LOCALHOSTIgnore TLS/SSL errors on localhost.false

---chromium-allow-listCHROMIUM_ALLOW_LISTSet the allowed URLs for Chromium using a regular expression.All
+--chromium-allow-listCHROMIUM_ALLOW_LISTSet the allowed URLs for Chromium using regular expressions.
+Accepts multiple patterns via comma-separated values or repeated flags.All

 --chromium-ignore-certificate-errorsCHROMIUM_IGNORE_CERTIFICATE_ERRORSIgnore the certificate errors.false